-Smoking and illicit drug use must be strictly avoided for 2 weeks before the procedure.
-Smokers must quit for 1 week before and 1 week after the procedure.
+Smoking and illicit drug use must be strictly avoided before the procedure.
 We take smoking very seriously as a high risk for any procedure, so you must be aware of the cancellation policy if you smoke.

-You should be fit and healthy, and avoid blood thinning medication such as aspirin, anti-inflammatory medicine and warfarin.
+You should be fit and healthy and avoid blood thinning medication.
 At least two consultations are needed before most procedures.
 A full history and examination will be conducted.
 You’ll be started on antibiotics and extensive instructions will be given.

 You may be required to go for an ultrasound prior to the procedure to assess the integrity of the impact shell of the implant.